 Well a few months ago I finally did the unbelievable and canceled my cable subscription.
 The main reason behind this is was that I rarely watched TV at all and honestly most of the stations I did watch showed the same shows over and over again.
 It was weird not having cable after having it for the past 29 years of my life it seems like, but I have really got used to it and with the money it has saved me I have been able to do other things and buy some other gadgets.
+In recent years cable has become impractical because of the revolutionary ability to stream.
+As of lately I have been using a Hisense screen cast to watch my shows from my Mac on my TV.
+It’s very easy to show your mac onto almost any TV, but I want to spend a little extra for a media box with more features.
 In this article series I will be going through my journey of canceling my cable and finding alternatives.
 Today I will be focusing on hardware to watch media on your TV.

 1. Apple TV ($99)

 The Apple TV was one of the first and one of the most popular streaming devices out there.
 If you are in the Apple ecosystem (use iTunes, have a Mac, or iPhone) then the Apple TV will just work for you.
 It will let you access all of that content quite easily.
 If you have a recent Apple product you can easily push music, video and photos to the Apple TV using AirPlay.
 This gives you the ability to use apps that are not natively supported on the Apple TV.
 The Apple TV has all of the native apps that you want like Netflix, YouTube, Hulu Plus, etc. While you don’t have apps like Amazon Instant Video or Pandora those apps can be played via AirPlay to the device using another device like your iPhone or iPad.
 The Apple TV connects to your TV via HDMI, gives you optical audio and has an Ethernet port for faster streaming.
 It has been rumored that Apple will release an updated version of Apple TV before the end of the year.